The Lord of the Rings: The Rings of Power season 1: Marketing

-Later in July, the series was promoted at San Diego Comic-Con with a "meticulously choreographed" presence that included a meet-and-greet between cast members and Tolkien fans; a private dinner with media; branding on San Diego trains and the convention's entrances; and a two-hour panel moderated by television host and avid Tolkien fan Stephen Colbert, who was flown in for the day as a surprise for attendees.
+Later in July 2022, the series was promoted at San Diego Comic-Con with a "meticulously choreographed" presence that included a meet-and-greet between cast members and Tolkien fans; a private dinner with media; branding on San Diego trains and the convention's entrances; and a two-hour panel moderated by television host and avid Tolkien fan Stephen Colbert, who was flown in for the day as a surprise for attendees.
 The panel began with McCreary conducting a 25-piece orchestra and 16-person choir, performing a suite of his original score.
 A full trailer and five clips were shown, and Colbert interviewed the cast and crew.
 Marketing executive Susan Kroll said the convention was their "first real opportunity to show fans our dedication" to the source material.
 Several outlets included the series on lists of "winners" at the convention, and Adam Bankhurst at IGN said the panel "changed the conversation" and created positive buzz in a way that the teasers did not.
 The panel's trailer was also released online, and Vary said it explains the series' premise, unlike the teasers.
 He and several other commentators highlighted the appearance of a Balrog.
 James Whitbrook at Gizmodo said there was a lot going on in the trailer and the series was "looking quite fantastic".

 Release

 The first two episodes were screened at premiere events in August 2022, in Los Angeles, Mexico City, Mumbai, New York City, and London.
 They were also shown in free fan screenings on August 31 in around 200 countries, including the US, Canada, the UK, Ireland, Argentina, Colombia, Australia, and New Zealand.
 The episodes premiered on Prime Video in the US on September 1.
 The other six episodes were released weekly from September 9 to October 14.
 Episodes were released on the streaming service around the world at the same time as the US release, in more than 240 countries and territories.

 For two weeks leading up to the premiere of the second season on August 29, 2024, all episodes of the first season were made available for free on the streaming service Samsung TV Plus in the US, Canada, Brazil, the UK, and Germany.
+Ahead of the third season's release in November 2026, a home media release for the first two seasons was announced.
+Each release features the eight episodes of the respective season along with behind-the-scenes content.
+They are being released on 4K Ultra HD, Blu-ray, and DVD on November 3, and in limited edition 4K UHD SteelBook—with Amazon exclusive collectable art cards—on December 1.